-Over the years I’ve experimented with many fonts for writing and coding.
-My current favorite font is Berkeley Mono – I generally love the design philosophy of the team behind this typeface – focus on reading and writing reminiscent of the golden era of computing - the early days of UNIX.
-Other fonts I use or have used:
+Over the years we have experimented with many fonts for writing and coding.
+Our current favorite font is Berkeley Mono.
+We generally approve of and love the design philosophy of the team behind this typeface – focused on reading and writing reminiscent of the golden era of computing, the early days of UNIX.

 - Consolas (from Microsoft) – the default monospaced font in Windows.